ifwe/bruce/doc/detailed_config.md

 allowed size will need to increase its SO_SNDBUF socket option above the default value.
-* `--max_failed_delivery_attempts N`: Each time Bruce receives an error ACK causing it to initiate a "pause without discard" action as documented [here](design.md#dispatcher), Bruce increments the failed delivery attempt account for each message in the message set that the ACK applies to.
+* `--max_failed_delivery_attempts N`: Each time Bruce receives an error ACK causing it to initiate a "pause without discard" or "resend" action as documented [here](design.md#dispatcher), Bruce increments the failed delivery attempt account for each message in the message set that the ACK applies to.
 Once a message's failed delivery attempt count exceeds this value, the message is discarded.
 The default vaule is 5.
 * `--daemon`: Causes Bruce to run as a daemon.
 * `--client_id ID`: This specifies the client ID string to send in produce requests, as documented